Community Health Committee

 The Community Health Committee (CHC) is HIP's coalition and has included over 200 participants from diverse organizations including health systems, government, schools, community-based organizations, business, neighborhood and faith-based groups, and individual citizens.
 Anyone is welcome to attend.

-Topic: Housing Affordability and Homelessness in Washtenaw County
+- Handout: Affordable Housing & Homelessness Advocacy in Washtenaw County

 - Lunch will be provided. $5 suggested donation.